apereo/cas/developer/Maintenance-Policy.md

 The project release schedule is [available here](https://github.com/apereo/cas/milestones).

+<div class="alert alert-info"><strong>Which version is more stable?</strong><p>CAS releases are strictly time-based releases; they
+are not scheduled or based on specific benchmarks, statistics or completion of features or bug fixes.
+To gain confidence in a release, you should start early by experimenting with release candidates and/or follow-up snapshots.
+In terms of stabillity, all versions of the Apereo CAS software are loosely based on the <i>Schrödinger's Cat</i> theory: there are no guarantees until you open the box.
+Software distributed under the project license is distributed on an "AS IS" basis without warranties or conditions of any kind, either express or implied.
+See the project license file for the specific language.
+</p></div>

 ## Policy

 - CAS adopters MAY expect a CAS release to be maintained for **six months**, starting from the [original release date](https://github.com/apereo/cas/releases).